On the relationship between orbital moment anisotropy, magnetocrystalline anisotropy, and Dzyaloshinskii-Moriya interaction in W/Co/Pt trilayers: Experiment

 \section{Experiment}

 Co thin films sandwiched by W and Pt, i.e. Sub./3 W/$t_\mathrm{Co}$ Co/1 Pt/1 Ru (the numbers denote the nominal thicknesses in nm) were grown on 10$\times$10 mm$^{2}$ thermally oxidized Si substrates by magnetron sputtering at room temperature in a base pressure better than 5$\times$10$^{-7}$ Pa.
 The top Ru layer is used to protect the trilayers from oxidation.
+The Ar pressure and RF power were kept constant (0.5 Pa and 50 W) for the sputtering of all the metallic materials.
 The Co layer thickness ($t_\mathrm{Co}$) was varied from 0.6 to 1.7 nm (0.6, 0.7, 0.8, 1.0, 1.1, 1.2, 1.3, 1.4, and 1.7 nm) in different samples.
+The thicknesses were determined by a constant deposition rate, which has been calibrated by x-ray reflectivity and tunneling electron microscopy \cite{Liu2015APL}.
 The magnetic hysteresis loops (in-plane and out-of-plane) of the samples were measured using a VSM at room temperature.
-The magnetic field is applied up to 1.6 T during the measurement.
-The magnitude of DM exchange constant ($|D|$) was investigated by BLS, with the same measurement setup in our previous studies \cite{Di2015PRL}.
+The magnetic field was applied up to 1.6 T during the measurement.

+The magnitude of DM exchange constant ($|D|$) was investigated by BLS, with the same measurement setup in our previous studies \cite{Zhang2015APL,Di2015PRL}.
+The BLS measurements were carried out in the 180$^{\circ}$ back-scattering geometry, using the 514.5 nm radiation of an argon-ion laser and a six-pass tandem Fabry-Perot interferometer.
+An in-plane saturation magnetic field $H_0$ was applied perpendicular to the incident plane of light, corresponding to the Damon-Eschbach geometry, to obtain the spin-wave dispersion relation.
+The schematic of the measurement geometry is shown in Fig.~\ref{fig:BLS}(a).
+The angle between the incident light and the film normal is defined as $\theta$, resulting in the wave vector $k=4\pi\sin\theta/514.5$.

 X-ray absorption spectroscopy (XAS) and XMCD measurements at the Co $L_{3,2}$ edges were performed using soft x rays at the helical undulator beamline BL-16A1 of Photon Factory, High Energy Accelerator Research Organization (KEK-PF).
 The spectra were measured in the total electron yield (TEY) mode.
 The measurements were performed at room temperature in a vacuum better than $5 \times \rm{10^{-7}}$ Pa.
 The magnitude of the magnetic field was set at 5 T and the field was applied parallel to the incident x rays in all measurements.
 The XAS and XMCD measurements using hard x rays were conducted at BL39XU of SPring-8.
 The partial fluorescence yield (PFY) and x-ray polarization switching modes were used.
 The measurements were performed at atmospheric pressure and at room temperature.
 A magnetic field of up to 2 T was applied during the measurements.
 In order to obtain the out-of-plane and in-plane components of the magnetic moments, the magnetic field was applied to the sample along the film normal and $30^\circ$ with respect to the sample surface, referred to as out-of-plane and ``in-plane'' magnetic fields hereafter.
 Note that the position of the Pt $L_3$ edge (11.563 keV) is excessively close to that of the W $L_2$ edge (11.544 keV): these two peaks will overlap with each other in the W/Co/Pt trilayer and complicate the data analysis.
 Thus, two W/Co and Pt/Co bilayers were prepared by magnetron sputtering for measuring the W and Pt $L_{3,2}$-edge XAS and XMCD spectra.
 The bilayer, i.e. Sub./0.6 W/0.8 Co/1 Ru and Sub./0.6 Pt/0.8 Co/1 Ru, were also grown on 10$\times$10 mm$^{2}$ thermally oxidized Si substrates by magnetron sputtering at room temperature and the 1-nm-thick Ru served as the capping to avoid the bilayer from surface oxidation.